October 21, 2014 (updated 2019) Part I Hand of Sabazius Dogon Genetic Symbolism by Shannon Dorey

 This is a Dogon Wooden Statue of Amma as the horse rider circa 1500 - 1900.

 Marcel Griaule mentioned how some of the Dogon elders wore Phrygian caps suggesting other connections with ancient Phyrigia,Shannon Dorey, The Rose p.
 20 a Turkish kingdom which reached its peak in around the 8th century BC.

 Dogon carving of Amma as the horse rider

 Photo by Anton Mentrup Germanyhttp://commons.wikimedia.org/wiki/File:Dogon105.jpg Author: Anton Mentrup Germany

-The Dogon compared the transformation of the Nummo and the moving of the Nummo's ark or spaceship, to the rapid expansion of beings on the Earth, as depicted by the path of the horses to the four directions of space.
-The Dogon said that "with the chariot (ark), the horse (Nummo) brought forth the word."
-The "word" symbolized DNA in the religion.Shannon Dorey, The Nummo p.
-58 On the back of Sabazius' bronze hand shown above is a caduceus symbol, an ancient symbol which I associate with DNA.
+The Dogon compared the transformation of the Nummo and the moving of the Nummo's ark or spaceship, to the rapid expansion of these beings on the Earth, as depicted by the path of the horses to the four directions of space.
+The Dogon said that "with the chariot (ark), the horse (Nummo) brought forth the Word."
+The "Word" symbolized DNA in the religion.Shannon Dorey, The Nummo p.
+58

 Amma's Double Placenta Duplicated ChromosomesShannon Dorey, Day of the Fish p.
 149

 Amma's hands, shown above left, which were known as the "double placenta", were depicted as two V's pointing towards each other.
 I believe Amma's "hands" represent duplicated chromosomes, which are shown above right.Shannon Dorey, Day of the Fish p.
 148